State Grid Corporation of China: Philippines

 On December 12, 2007, two consortia bid for a 25-year license to run the Philippines power grid—privatization of the management of the Philippine government-owned National Transmission Corporation (TransCo), the consortium of Monte Oro Grid Resources Corp., led by businessman Enrique Razon, comprising the State Grid Corporation of China, and Calaca High Power Corp., won an auction conducted by the Power Sector Assets and Liabilities Management (PSALM) Corp. as it submitted the highest offer of $3.95 billion, for the right to operate TransCo for 25 years, outbidding San Miguel Energy, a unit of the Filipino San Miguel Corporation (bid of $3.905 billion), Dutch firm TPG Aurora BV, and Malaysia's TNB Prai Sdn Bhd.
 This initiated the privatization process for the transmission sector.
 The resulting consortium became the National Grid Corporation of the Philippines (NGCP).

 On February 28, 2008, TransCo's concession agreement with NGCP was executed and became effective.
 The agreement between NGCP and TransCo was signed by TransCo president Arthur Aguilar, PSALM president Jose Ibazeta, and NGCP directors Walter Brown, Elmer Pedregosa and Du Zhigang.
 In November of that same year, Congress approved bicameral resolution granting franchise to NGCP to manage and operate its transmission facilities nationwide.
 President Gloria Macapagal Arroyo signed Republic Act 9511 which granted NGCP to operate and manage the country's power grid in December 2008.

 On January 15, 2009, TransCo turned over the operations, maintenance, management, construction, expansion, and eminent domain of the Philippine power grid and its related assets and facilities to NGCP which marked the start of the 25 year concession period and franchise and renewable for another 25 years with a total of 50 years, which privatized and turned them over from the Philippine government to the private sector after 72 years and 2 months since the establishment of another government-owned corporation serving as TransCo's predecessor in power grid operations, management, and ownership National Power Corporation (NAPOCOR/NPC) that operated, maintained, and owned the grid from November 3, 1936 to March 1, 2003.
+This created the temporary dual or separated ownership of the grid between private (NGCP) and government (TransCo) where NGCP temporarily owns the structures or components both entirely new and secondhand that abandoned their pre-concession period original usage and government ownership (NAPOCOR/NPC and TransCo-era), their exact lands or locations, and rights of ways (ROWs) or power line portions acquired and designated from January 15, 2009 while TransCo still owns those with acquisition and designation made until the said date of January 2009.
 The franchise and concession period will end on December 1, 2058.